 The top universities in Ontario include the University of Toronto, University of Waterloo, McMaster University, Queen’s University, Western University, University of Ottawa, and York University.

-Ontario universities offer globally recognized degrees, excellent research opportunities, diverse academic programs, strong industry connections, and a multicultural learning environment.
+Ontario universities offer globally recognised degrees, excellent research opportunities, diverse academic programs, strong industry connections, and a multicultural learning environment.

 Yes, Ontario is home to many international students due to its welcoming environment, high-quality education, co-op programs, and excellent career opportunities after graduation.